saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/createSalesOrderShipment.md

 *   **estimatedShipDate**:  Can be initialized with the `OrderItemShipGroup`'s `estimatedShipDate`
 *   **estimatedDeliveryDate**: Can be initialized with the `OrderItemShipGroup`'s `estimatedDeliveryDate`

+Populate origin postal address and telecom information in a Shipment entity based on the associated origin facilities.

+*   Find a contact mechanism associated with the origin facility that has the purpose "PRIMARY_LOCATION" and set it as the shipment's `originContactMechId`.
+*   Find a contact mechanism associated with the origin facility that has the purpose "PRIMARY_PHONE" and set it as the shipment's `originTelecomNumberId`.

 **In essence:**

 The `OrderItemShipGroup` acts as a bridge between the `OrderHeader` (the overall order) and the `Shipment` (the physical fulfillment of part or all of the order).
 It provides essential details about how a specific group of items within an order should be shipped, which directly informs the creation and management of the corresponding `Shipment`.